dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 There are three themes to get right to protect your organization against ransomware: Prevention, Preparation and Recovery.

-- **Prevention** stops attacks before they happen.
+1. **Prevention** stops attacks before they happen.
-- **Preparation** ensures our backups are good, accessible, restorable in a reasonable timeframe.
+2. **Preparation** ensures backups are good, accessible, and restorable in a reasonable timeframe.
-- **Recovery** minimizes the damage, speeds recovery, and avoids paying the ransom.
+3. **Recovery** minimizes the damage, speeds rebuilding, and avoids paying the ransom.

 ### Prevention